 Social media platforms also offer pay-per-click advertising, and the most popular one is Facebook Ads.
 The biggest reason for its popularity is the fact that Facebook is still the world’s largest social media platform, with over 2.6 billion people actively using it every day.

-Another reason is the targeting of Facebook’s algorithm and the fact you can create your own audiences that you want your ad to be showed to.
+Another reason is the targeting of Facebook’s algorithm and the fact you can create your own audiences that you want your ad to be shown to.

 Both of these ad services are useful and can take a while to learn, but once mastered, you can use them both for the best results.